tandi3/JAVASCRIPT/README.md

 - Implement additional animations and UI/UX improvements.

 Author
-Created by [Your Name].
+Created by Tandie Oyucho.
 Contributions and feedback are welcome!
 Feel free to fork the repository and submit a pull request.

 ---